Visual Art and Emotion

 Our ability to infer emotion from visual cues is primal.
 Our interpretation of these cues takes place through our emotions.
 If we see someone who looks cross, we may feel fear; encountering a person who looks happy may elicit a sense of calm or happiness in the observer as well.
 Although unproven, cognitive science suggests that visual art can evoke emotions in the viewer by exploiting emotional cues we've learned to read over the millennia [source: Gratch, et al].
 A portrait of a stern-looking person of authority should elicit some sense of fear or dread in the average viewer, while a child's picture may generate happy feelings.

 Certainly, studies using functional MRIs bear this out.
 The same regions of the brain that are involved in experiencing emotion are activated when shown aesthetically pleasing art [source: Prinz].
-The use of color and symbolism -- although it can be very abstract in some works -- may still be recognizable to the viewer enough that it may evoke an emotion.
+The use of color and symbolism in art can be recognizable to the viewer and evoke an emotion, even in abstract works.
 This can happen even if the conscious mind isn't aware of the reason for the sudden onset of emotion.
 Red, for example, can indicate anger.
 A series of lines in disarray, like those found in the work of painter Franz Kline, can evoke uncomfortable feelings of disorder.

 Perhaps an understanding of exactly how to elicit a specific emotion in the viewer is best left unsolved.
 To some, the best works of art are open to interpretation.